-- Review the troubleshooting suggestions in this guide. - Review your RIP's documentation, if relevant. - Please have the following information available: - The printer you are using: the product number and the serial number, found on the label on the door of the electrical compartment - If there is an error code on the front panel, note it down; see Front-panel error messages on page 63 - The printer's Service ID - The RIP you are using, and its version number - The software application you are using, and its version number - The text displayed by the HP Internal Print Server when you select Help > About
+- Review the troubleshooting suggestions in this guide. - Review your RIP's documentation, if relevant. - Please have the following information available: - The printer you are using: the product number and the serial number, found on the label on the door of the electrical compartment - If there is an error code on the front panel, note it down; see Front-panel error messages on page 88 - The printer's Service ID - The RIP you are using, and its version number - The software application you are using, and its version number - If you have a problem directly related to an ink supply component (printhead, ink cartridge), please have at hand the product part number and warranty end date. - The text displayed by the HP Internal Print Server when you select Help > About